A handmade Christmas elf is gifted with every order 🎄🎁

 Discover the incredible versatility of wood through various species and the world of woodworking.
 By subscribing, you'll receive information on wood and wood species once a week.

-The art of nature for the happiness of wood craftsmen
+The art of nature for the happiness of woodworkers

-The burls are a gold mine for the wood craftsmen and a raw material for the manufacture of furniture and high-end objects.
-It is important to know that a burl is unique, you will not find two burls with the same appearance.
-When you start carving in a burl, you don't know what patterns and colors it will offer you.
+Burls are a gold mine for woodworkers and a raw material for the manufacture of furniture and high-end objects.
+It is important to know that a burl is unique; you will not find two burls with the same appearance.
+When you start carving into a burl, you do not know which patterns and colors it will offer you.

 What can be done with burl wood?

-Here is a list of some of the possible uses of the burl.
-But really, the only limit is your imagination!
+Here is a list of some possible uses for burl wood.
+But in reality, the only limit is your imagination!

-• Inlaying burl wood to decorate cabinets, tables or musical instruments
+• Inlaying burl wood to adorn cabinets, tables, or musical instruments

-• Creation of wall panels or doors inside the house
+• Creation of wall panels or interior doors

-• Creation of vases, cups, bowls or dishes in wood
+• Creation of vases, cups, bowls or wooden tableware

 coffee table in burl wood